LOST-STATS/lost-stats.github.io/Presentation/Figures/binscatter.md

 ![Our Data Plotted](Images/binscatter/data.png)

 After plotting, we can see that there may be a trend, but the graph is over cluttered and not easy to interpret right away.
 This is when binned scatterplots are most useful.

-There are multiple ways to code observations into bins, but we will do it simply creating a new 'bin' column in dplyr for this example.
-However, you can look [here](https://towardsdatascience.com/goodbye-scatterplot-welcome-binned-scatterplot-a928f67413e4) for an example using the binsreg package.

 ```r
 library(dplyr)